-Throughout the world of spatial design, there has been a strong resurgence of interest in landscape methods as a comprehensive and innovative approach toward defining and engineering sites.
+Throughout the world of spatial design, there has been a strong resurgence of interest in landscape methods as a comprehensive and innovative approach towards defining and engineering sites.
 Techniques of working the land engage dynamic processes, molding conditions and creating forms in order to control erosion, conserve water, and minimize human impacts.
 As such, landscape methods have created new standards of performance for sites of all sizes and circumstances.
 Accordingly, this course, intended for students across disciplines, presents an integrated approach to site planning through the intensive study of applied landscape systems.
 The material covers the spatial and functional systems of designed landscapes and their associated computational and technical aspects: micro- and macrograding, path alignment, and drainage calculation.
-Through studying these techniques, students will learn to implement and quantify water management, microclimate manipulation, and low-impact circulation, parking and servicing.
+Through studying these techniques, students will learn to implement and quantify water management, microclimate manipulation, and low-impact circulation, parking, and servicing.
 The principles and methods are presented through short lectures and supported by case studies, class workshops and design exercises, tying theory to practical applications.
-The maximum enrollment for this course will be 12.
-MLA students have priority.
+Master of Landscape Architecture students and Landscape Architecture minors have priority.
+Students will be registered for the course from the waitlist by the Registrar's Office.
 Credit 3 units.